saminshakibaee/Speech-Emotion-Recognition-Based-on-Emotion-Perception/README.md

 Improved Performance: Preliminary experiments on the IEMOCAP dataset show improved accuracy with the proposed method.
 The unweighted accuracy (UA) increased by 2.44%, and the weighted accuracy (WA) increased by 3.18% compared to previous methods.

 # Dataset
 The method is evaluated on the Interactive Emotional Dyadic Motion Capture (IEMOCAP) dataset, which contains a collection of emotionally expressive speech recordings.
-You can find more information about the IEMOCAP dataset here.

 # Requirements
 To run this project, you need to install the following dependencies: